Lo Que El Tiempo Me Enseño

 Because I'd rather be a poor guy

-Than ever be a sorry guy
+Than ever be a poor excuse for a man

 Time taught me that flags

-Are sticks with tattered pieces that flutter
+Are just sticks with rags that wave

 Time taught me that misery